lucianli123/is310-culture-as-data-2024/_schedule/03-change-over-time-histories-of-computing.md

 ## Assignments

-- [ ] Complete the Counting Speeches assignment with your team.
-Due 9/16
+- [ ] Complete the [Counting Words](https://lucianli123.github.io/is310-culture-as-data-2024/schedule/assignment-counting-words/) assignment with your team.
+Due 9/15
+- [ ] Complete a Canvas post for next Monday's readings by Sunday